sorki/nixos-omnia/README.md

 nix-build -o result-uboot -E '(import <nixpkgs> { overlays = [ (import ./overlay.nix) ];  crossSystem = "armv7l-linux"; } ).uBootOmnia'
 ```

-Also if for some reason you've managed to break your UBoot, `./result` contains `kwboot` executable
+Also if for some reason you've managed to break your UBoot, `./result-uboot` contains `kwboot` executable
 which can load UBoot over UART.

 ### Prepare TFTP server

 Following NixOS configuration snippet can be used to quickly set-up
 private LAN using e.g. USB ethernet dongle.
 You can use any free interface
-- make sure to replace `enp8s0u2` with your interface name.
+- make sure to replace `enp8s0u2` with your "external" interface name.

 ```nix
 let